Opentrons/Protocols/protocols/04eeb1-part-2/README.md

 Explanation of complex parameters below:
 * `P20 Multichannel GEN2 Pipette Mount`: Choose the mount position of your P20 Multichannel pipette, either left or right.
 * `Reservoir Labware Type`: Choose the type of reservoir that will be used for holding the master mix. **Note: Only the Bio-Rad Hard-Shell 96 Well Plate 200 µL plate will resume after Plate 1 and prompt for a refill of the master mix.**
+* `Plate 1 Columns`: Choose which columns master mix should be added on plate 1.
+Separate column numbers with a comman (Ex: 1,2,3,4).
+* `Plate 2 Columns`: Choose which columns master mix should be added on plate 2.
+Separate column numbers with a comman (Ex: 1,2,3,4).
+* `Temperature (C)`: Choose the temperature the temperature module should be set at in the beginning of the protocol.

 ---